Waste Disposal Cork: Your Options Explained

 Sat 8am-12.45pm

-• Which bins do I actually need, and what waste could I dispose of at amenity centres?
+• Which bins are essential, and what waste can be alternatively managed through amenity centres?

-With the increasing prevalence of recycling and reductions in the use of single-use materials, landfills are seeing a decline in popularity.
-In 2007 The Republic of Ireland had a total of 29 landfill sites, but as of 2020 only 3 sites are in operation, showing a huge shift in waste sustainability.
+With the increasing emphasis on recycling and the reduction of single-use materials, reliance on landfills has significantly declined.
+In 2007, the Republic of Ireland had a total of 29 operational landfill sites; by 2020, this figure had reduced to only 3 sites, demonstrating a substantial positive shift in waste sustainability.

-Landfills now have to work within stringent waste and site management rules, hand-in-hand with local authorities and the EPA (Environmental Protection Agency).
-This means that if there is no other way to reuse your waste, and landfill is inevitable, then it will be stored in a safe and sustainable manner.
+Currently, all landfills must adhere to stringent waste and site management regulations, working collaboratively with local authorities and the EPA (Environmental Protection Agency).
+This ensures that if landfill is the unavoidable final destination for waste, it is stored in a safe and environmentally compliant manner.

 The services and products mentioned on this website may only represent a small selection of the options available to you.
 Selectra encourages you to carry out your own research and seek advice if necessary before making any decisions.
 We may receive commission from selected partner providers on sales of some products and/or services mentioned within this website.
 Our website is free to use, and the commission we receive does not affect our opinion or the information we provide.